fxjung/omodoro/README.md

 - tk or gtk GUI
 - don't do a pomodoro cycle, just measure work/break times

-- sound output for notifications
+- sound output for other platforms than linux